SimformSolutionsPvtLtd/StarWarsDiaries/README.md

 **Step 1:** Clone this repository.

-**Step 2:** Go to the cloned repo and open in in termianl.
+**Step 2:** Go to the cloned repo and open it in termianl.

 **Step 3:** Install the application dependencies with `$ yarn`

-**Step 4:** Run the npm script to install the cocoapods `$ npm podinstall`
+**Step 4:** Run the npm script to install the cocoapods `$ yarn run podinstall`

-**Step 5:** Run Jetify for Third Party library convert in AndroidX `npx jetify`(This needs to be done only for first time after checking out the repo.
-And for all projects having react-native 0.60 onwards)

 ## How to Run the Project

 _Steps to run the project in ios and andorid_

-1. cd to the project directory
+1. Running the app over snack.expo.io
-2. Run and build for either OS
   * Press the 'Run' over the snack.expo.io and play the app in ios or android.
 Follow the steps over there to run the app in your mobile device.

+2. Run and build for either OS using expo cli
+    * Go to the project directory inside the terminal.
+    * Run npm script ```bash yarn run ios ``` to run in iOS.
+    * Run npm script ```bash yarn run android ``` to run in android.

 ## Coding Style used